firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/rita_external_battery_playbook.md

 ### Charging & Energy Management

 - Rita charges whichever pack sits lower and will sequence mixed 10S/12S stacks.
   - expect the internal pack to plateau around 42 V before higher-voltage externals continue climbing.
-The adapter keeps topping packs after shutdown, so rely on charger LEDs and unplug externals when you need standalone charging because both packs share the scooter inlet.[^charge-flow][^mixed-charge]
+The adapter keeps topping packs after shutdown, the dash often sits at ~99 % until externals finish balancing, so watch the charger LED or Rita app for real completion and unplug externals when you need standalone charging because both packs share the scooter inlet.[^charge-flow][^mixed-charge][^denis-charge-led]
+- A 13S6P pack built from 2 500 mAh cells lands near 20 Ah in 10S terms and roughly doubles Pro-range, but keep Rita’s shared 5 A limit in mind by splitting charge current across dedicated ports rather than hammering one lead.[^denis-13s6p]
+- Denis caps his smart-BMS charge port around 3 A; firmware and the Schottky path overheat above that, so bigger connectors alone won’t raise charge current safely.[^denis-charge-cap-ext]
+- When paralleling two externals, “marry” them at identical voltages, leave the XT splitter installed afterward, and favour common-port BMS boards so Rita can sense charge flow cleanly.[^denis-marry-packs-ext]
+- Partially charged packs still hit their amp ceilings until voltage sag forces power sharing or thermal cutbacks—log live amps even when auxiliaries aren’t full so you catch overheating early.[^denis-sag-amps-ext]
+- Range + Speed kits let both batteries charge from the bundled 50.4 V brick, but splitting them across chargers shortens downtime and keeps BMS temperatures in check.[^denis-range-charge]
 - Treat 13 S chargers on 12 S packs as emergency-only top-ups—unplug early or use a timer, because survival depends on the BMS tripping before the pack overcharges.[^13s-emergency]
 - Non-common-port externals still need standalone charging.
   - Rita prioritises the lower-voltage pack first, but feeding a charger through the discharge lead bypasses the external BMS entirely.[^lower-pack-first][^common-port-split]